chenglou/untitled-framework/docs/Scrolling.md

 # Scrolling

-This doc details as much as we know about scrolling on the web, so that folks don't trip on its longstanding pitfalls when programming trying to scroll and preventing scroll.
+This doc details as much as we know about scrolling on the web, so that folks don't trip on its longstanding pitfalls when trying to programmatically scroll and preventing scroll.

 ## Scroll Rubberbanding (Elastic Bounceback)